asynts/pico-os/README.md

     multiple processes.
 This was mentioned in the DragonFlyBSD documentation,
     keyword: "inferiour"

+  - Don't build the tests if we can't run them anyways

 ### Helpful Documentation

 #### Stuff that I already looked at: